Ferris-Labs/site-draft/content/en/docs/Adaptors/aws - S3CreateBucketOperator.md

 ### Description

-This operator creates an S3 bucket.
+This operator creates an S3 bucket..
 For more information on how to use this operator, take a look at the guide: [Create and Delete Amazon S3 Buckets](https://airflow.apache.org/docs/apache-airflow-providers-amazon/stable/operators/s3.html#howto-operator-s3createbucketoperator)